jaimedelreyg/pmpu/README.md

 # Posit Multi-Processing Unit repository
-Welcome to the Posit Multi-Processing Unit repository
+Welcome to the Posit Multi-Processing Unit repository.

+PPMU is a stream cooprocessor which works with Posits.
+The cooprocessor uses for posit calculations Manish Kumar's [PaCogen](https://github.com/manish-kj/PACoGen) Hardware Project.
+For more information:

 0. RiscV platforms supported:
    - LowRisc's Ibex